IoannisKaragiannis/LinearAlgebra/README.md

 # LinearAlgebra

-This is an easy-to-install linear algebra library.
+This is an easy-to-install linear algebra library TEST.
 It consists of two major classes, _**Vec**_ standing for vector and _**Mat**_ standing for matrix together with a set of accompanying functions and operations.
 This library might be useful for projects within the field of signal/image processing, machine learning, and in general in any kind of academic/scientific project.